pikatchu/closedsource/book/0070-headquarters.md

 The room was lined with tatami mats, and people were sparring—practicing martial arts.

-Leo’s brow furrowed.
+Leo's brow furrowed.
 "What are they doing?"

-Elias didn’t slow down.
+Elias didn't slow down.
 "Training."

 Leo glanced at the fighters, confused.
 "But… why?
-What good is a fist when you’re fighting drones?"
+What good is a fist when you're fighting drones?"

 Elias smirked.
 "Good question."

 He nodded toward the fighters.

-"Drones aren’t the only enemy.
+"Drones aren't the only enemy.
 We also have to fight the humans who serve them."

 Leo felt a chill run through him.